R.A.D. - Rape Aggression Defense

 Today, R.A.D. is a nationally recognized alliance of self-defense educators dedicated to enhancing defensive options for women and children, while developing their abilities to manage aggressive behavior.
 R.A.D. is the largest organization of its kind and it is the only such organization ever enforced by the International Association of Campus Law Enforcement Administrators (I.A.C.L.E.A.)

 R.A.D. is taught at Tarleton State University during the fall and spring semesters.
-We currently have three instructors; Detective Kristie Bint, Officer Steve Miller, and Officer Amanda Miller.
+We currently have three instructors; Detective Kristie Bint and Sergeant Amanda Miller.
 There is no charge for this program but classes are limited in size.
 Therefore, students are encouraged to sign up early.
 These courses are open to the Tarleton Community, for women only.

 The cornerstone of R.A.D.
 Systems is that this course has its foundation in Education and Awareness.
 The course includes lecture, discussion, and self defense techniques suitable for women of all ages and abilities.
 Classes range from nine to twelve hours in length, depending on the instructor.
 The classes normally take place spread over multiple nights.